New Training: Trauma-Informed Practice for Arts Education Administrators

 Structure of the Training: Over the course of five, four-hour sessions, a cohort of up to 12 Arts Education Administrators will deeply engage in rigorous presentations by leaders in trauma-informed practice and its application in a range of artistic disciplines.
 Participants will be asked to complete outside reading and reflection questions and, when possible, test the strategies they are learning in real time in their organizations.

-Arts Education Administrators must commit to attend all five, 4-hour training sessions in Center City Philadelphia from 9:00am-1:00 pm on Monday mornings.
+Arts Education Administrators must commit to attend all five, 4-hour training sessions.

 What you will learn: Upon completion of the training, Arts Education Administrators will recognize: